JoshCheek/today_in_little_known_ruby_trivia/Readme.md

 ```

 The obvious thing to wonder, IMO, is what happens when you pass a method instead of a block.
-As of 2.3.1, this is what happens (IIRC, it used to just explode in this situation).
+As of 2.3.1, it does not change self (IIRC, it used to just explode in this situation).

 ```ruby
 C1, C2 = Class.new, Class.new